shadowlik/pokeloja-react/README.md

  <img width="200px" src="https://avatars.githubusercontent.com/u/6046356?s=400&u=5249b21021be63a09e37e9366ab2d093bd50b37a&v=4" width="100px;" alt="Foto do Iuri Silva no GitHub"/></a>
         </td>
         <td>
-        Henrique Marques - Software Engineer and inventor in his spare time.
+        <a href="https://github.com/shadowlik">Henrique Marques</a> - Software Engineer and inventor in his spare time.
 Passionate about technology and enthusiastic about open source projects, I'm always looking for new challenges.
         </td>
     </tr>
 </table>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).